 Download the free The Krazy Coupon Lady app so we can deliver all the latest deals right to you.

-This policy applies to all stores that offer the same Ibotta-listed product, not just Target.
-While some Ibotta offers may still allow coupon stacking, you’re going to have to do a lot more homework to find them.
+Now, while some Ibotta offers may still allow coupon stacking, you’re going to have to do a lot more homework to find them.
 So pairing Ibotta with CVS coupons, Walgreens coupons, Dollar General coupons, and Publix coupons — just to name a few — is no longer guaranteed.
 Read the fine print with each offer, or at each store page on Ibotta, before making a purchase to make sure you can stack.

 Check the fine print for all offers — regardless of the store.